ui-js/chromatic/README.md

 ### Themes

 Each token can have a theme variant, such as dark/light, or compact/cozy layouts.
-The necessary output artifacts are generated automatically
+The necessary output artifacts are generated automatically.

 ```yaml
 tokens: